 This event is held on public land, under the management of the Department of Land and Natural Resources.
-As a result, Race Directors do not have the final say as to whether or not the event will be held.
-Refunds of entry fees cannot be made if the event is cancelled.
+As a result, Race Directors do not have the final say as to whether or not the event will be held, or the course altered.